 We believe our ability to increase the number of clients on our platform is a key indicator of the growth of our business and our future business opportunities.
 We define a client at the end of any reporting period as an entity with at least one active subscription as of the measurement date.
-As of March 31, 2021, we had over 1,600 clients.
+As of June 30, 2020, we had over 1,400 clients.

 Our client base includes some of the largest and most reputable professional and financial services firms globally.
 These clients have the financial and operating resources needed to purchase, deploy, and successfully use the full capabilities of our software platform, and as such, we believe the number of our clients with contracts greater than \$100,000 of ARR is an important metric for highlighting our progress on the path to full adoption of our platform by our professional and financial services clients.
-As of March 31, 2020 and 2021, we had over 325 and 400 clients, respectively, with contracts greater than \$100,000 of ARR.
+As of June 30, 2020, we had over 350 clients with contracts greater than \$100,000 of ARR.